jaxio/jaxio.github.com/documentation/celerio/templates.md

 The `Namer` interface exposes simple getter methods to access var name, getter name, etc...

 Before running Celerio with the above template, you must first create the 'acl' Namer.
-To do so, open the celerio-templates-packs.xml file and add the following `celerioTemplateContext` element:
+To do so, open the celerio-template-packs.xml file and add the following `celerioTemplateContext` element:

 {% highlight xml %}
 <packs>